 - a.
-Suspension with Pay or Reassignment of Duties: After consultation with the president of the Faculty Senate or the Faculty Senate Executive Council the chief academic officer may suspend a faculty member with pay, or change his or her assignment of duties, pending completion of the university's termination proceedings described in section 3.12 of this handbook and in campus procedures incorporating this section. - b.
-Suspension without Pay: After consultation with the chancellor, the president, and the president of the Faculty Senate or the Faculty Senate Executive Council, the chief academic officer may suspend a faculty member without pay, pending completion of termination proceedings only for the following types of alleged misconduct and only in accordance with the procedures outlined in the section 3.12.3.8 of this policy entitled "Expedited Procedure for Termination or Suspension Without Pay in Certain Cases of Misconduct":
+Suspension with Pay or Reassignment of Duties: After consultation with the President of the Faculty Senate or the Faculty Senate Executive Committee (or campus equivalent), the chief academic officer may suspend a faculty member with pay, or change his or her assignment of duties, pending completion of the university's termination proceedings described in Policy BT0006, this Faculty Handbook, and any campus procedures related to termination proceedings. - b.
+Suspension without Pay: After consultation with the chancellor, the president, and the President of the Faculty Senate or the Faculty Senate Executive Committee (or campus equivalent), the chief academic officer may suspend a faculty member without pay, pending completion of termination proceedings only for the following types of alleged misconduct (and only in accordance with the procedures outlined in the section 3.12.3.8 of this policy entitled "Expedited Procedure for Termination or Suspension Without Pay in Certain Cases of Misconduct"): - (1) alleged misconduct involving: - (i) acts or credible threats of harm to a person or university property; or - (ii) theft or misappropriation of university funds, property, services, or other resources, or - (2) indictment by a state or federal grand jury, or arrest and charge pursuant to state or federal criminal procedure, for: - (i) a felony; or

-- (1) alleged misconduct involving: (i) acts or credible threats of harm to a person or university property; or (ii) theft or misappropriation of university funds, property, services, or other resources, or - (2) indictment by a state or federal grand jury, or arrest and charge pursuant to state or federal criminal procedure, for: (i) a felony; or (ii) a non-felony directly related to the fitness of a faculty member to engage in teaching, research, service, or administration.
+(ii) a non-felony directly related to the fitness of a faculty member to engage in teaching, research, service, or administration.